gmcmillan100/docs/ip-routing-cheatsheet.md

 having less important packets assigned lower priority.

-This is set of tables of protocol 'types', for various protocols running on a Procket stack.
+This is set of tables of protocol 'types', for various protocols running on a stack.
 The first column, refers to the inbound RP priority associated with the protocol packets.
 If an RP destined packet does not match any of the following packet-types, it gets assigned the lowest priority (6).